-

 Major

-Academic paths At SNC, you can major in environmental science.
-Expand your college studies by taking electives that could inform your future career.
+Academic paths At SNC, you can earn a major in environmental science.
+Take classes like Ecology, Hydrogeology, and Environmental Chemistry, and expand your college studies by taking electives that could inform your future career.

 BIOL 120 Introduction to Cell & Molecular Biology